 They show more well developed nerve pathways in some parts of their brains.
 They also believe that this results in a higher level of fine motor coordination.

-The bottom line is that when young people engage in the activity of piano practice, the result is that their brains develop better.
+So the bottom line is very positive for young people.
+Engaging in the activity of piano practice helps their brains develop better.

 Piano Playing Effects on the Brain

-This piano playing effects on the brain research was organized around three different age groups.
-With the use of diffusion tensor imaging, childhood, adolescence and adulthood piano practice effects on the white matter of the brain was investigated.
+Again, piano playing effects on the brain research was organized around three different age groups.
+Childhood, adolescence and adulthood piano practice effects on the white matter of the brain was investigated.
 There were positive correlations found between piano practicing and fiber tract organization in different regions of the brain for each age group.

-It was found that children’s piano practice resulted in correlations that were more extensive than the other two groups and included the formation of a pyramidal tract which was more structured in musicians than in non-musicians brains.
-The conclusion was that long term piano training at critical brain development periods may cause regionally specific plasticity in myelinating (or nerve formation) tracts.
+It was found that children’s piano practice resulted in more extensive correlations than the other two groups.
+Also found was the formation of a pyramidal tract which was more structured in musicians than in non-musicians brains.

 For more information on piano playing brain effects read this.